-During the summer of 2016, Peirce was selected to represent the United States as one of 80 middle school students from around the world at a two-week leadership program at the International School of Karuizawa in Japan.
+During the summer of 2016, Peirce was selected to represent the United States as one of 80 middle school students from around the world at a two-week leadership program at the International School of Karuizawa, Japan.
+He participates in the Kimmel Music Center’s Showstoppers program where he receives training in theater, music, and dance technique.
 He is an alumnus of Schoolyard Ventures, a program that trains middle and high school students to develop their own entrepreneurial ideas.
 He studies Mandarin with a tutor at the University of Pennsylvania and looks forward to the day he can speak the language fluently.
-He is in eighth grade.

-Peirce is a member of the Trowbridge Orchestra at Settlement and plays in a string chamber trio.
-At Settlement, he was a member of The Sounds of Young Philadelphia, funded by the Jack Kent Cooke Foundation, and performed at local schools, libraries, and events throughout the community.
-Through a partnership with Settlement and Project 440, Peirce conducted Q&A sessions for local elementary school students..
-Peirce has played viola with the Delaware County Youth Orchestra and violin with the Baroque Orchestra at Temple University’s Center for Gifted Young Musicians and in PRYSM Young Artists.
-He studied viola and violin at Luzerne Music Center during the summers of 2014 and 2015.
+A current member of the Philadelphia Young Artists Orchestra, Peirce has performed in the Trowbridge Orchestra at Settlement Music School and the Delaware County Youth Orchestra.
+At Settlement, he is a member of The Sounds of Young Philadelphia and has performed at local schools, libraries, and events throughout the community.
+Through a partnership with Settlement and Project 440, Peirce conducted educational sessions for local elementary school students.
+He participated in the Baroque Orchestra at Temple University’s Center for Gifted Young Musicians, played in PRYSM Young Artists, and attended Luzerne Music Center during the summers of 2014 and 2015.